ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 The Beatmap Nominators never rest, the Beatmap Nominators never sleep.
-Just kidding, of course they do, they are still humans.
-However, the group size is always changing!
-New are coming, old are going.
+Just kidding, of course they do, they are humans too.
+However, the group line-up is always changing!
+New people are coming, old are going away.
 This month was no exception!

 ### BN Additions